felixwellen/synthetic-geometry/SyntheticGeometry/SQC/Consequences.lagda.md

 ```

-The equivalence in sqc is actually an isomorphism of algebra and therefore also
+The equivalence in sqc is actually an algebra isomorphism and therefore also
 a path between the algebras:

 ```agda